Table Of Contents

 • Use CloudZero’s real-time anomaly detection and receive alerts when costs are trending abnormally so you can prevent overspend.

 • Track your AWS, Azure, and GCP costs in one place to simplify analysis.
-Plus, you can analyze costs from other services, including Snowflake, Kubernetes, Datadog, and Databricks in CloudZero.
+Plus, you can analyze costs from other services, including Snowflake, Kubernetes, Datadog, and Databricks, in CloudZero.

 We recently used CloudZero to find $1.7 million of annualized savings.
 Drift even reduced annual costs by over $2.4 million.
-Want to see how for yourself? to get started.
+Want to see for yourself? to get started.

 The Cloud Cost Playbook